-Per a state law passed in March, parents have until the end of the year to make a written request to their school district to schedule Individualized Education Program, or IEP, meetings to discuss how a student can make up the services they missed due to remote learning during the pandemic.
+Under a state law passed in March, school districts must schedule Individualized Education Program, or IEP, meetings with parents of students with disabilities to discuss how their student can make up the services they missed due to remote learning during the pandemic.
 If a school district doesn’t meet with a parent or schedule a meeting before the Dec.
-31 deadline, families can still find help from the state by requesting a due process hearing by Sept.
+31 deadline, families can submit a written request to meet with school officials or find help from the state by requesting a due process hearing by Sept.
 1, 2023.

 In 2020, Newark students switched to remote learning instead of in-person due to school closures caused by the pandemic.
 Special education services were allowed to go virtual under a new state rule that year prompting revised coursework for students with disabilities and virtual IEP meetings with parents as needed.
 Despite school districts’ obligations to students with disabilities during the pandemic, Chalkbeat Newark found that in 2020, some Newark students hadn’t received services for more than 10 days, a situation that constitutes a change in placement requiring an IEP meeting.